guidesmiths/block-sequence/README.md

 UUIDs a great for creating unique ids in a distributed environment without a shared persistent storge.
 Unfortunately they look horrible and aren't very user friendly if you need to read them out to anyone.

 ## Why not use something like shortId
-I like shortId, but in a multi process / multi host architecture you need to congure each process with a unique worker id.
+I like shortId, but in a multi process / multi host architecture you need to configure each process with a unique worker id.
 There are also limitations on alphabet making it likely you'll need to use mixed case letters.
-This can cause problems for MySQL which is case insenstive by defaults and doesn't have a case sensitive utf-8 character set, meaning you have to do horrible things like use different character sets for id columns and data columns in the same table.
+This can cause problems for MySQL which is case insenstive by default and doesn't have a case sensitive utf-8 character set, meaning you have to do horrible things like use different character sets for id columns and data columns in the same table.

 ## Should I use strings or integers for Ids?
 Unless performance is a genuine concern I choose strings, and make it obvious that they are strings by prefixing them with some alphabetic characters.
 The reasons to avoid integers are...